wp-plugins/stripe-woocommerce-addon/readme.txt

 This plugin acts as an addon for woocommerce to add a payment method for WooCommerce for accepting **Credit Cards Payments** by merchants via **Stripe** directly on checkout page.
 This plugin uses Stripe API version  **2015-09-03** to create tokens and charge credit cards.
 For better visualization of how it looks & works check screenshots tab.

-The **<a href="https://www.intubus.com/file/15173">Paid Version</a>** supports saving of cards securely on Stripe for future checkouts and only stores stripe customer id locally.
-All support related to paid version should be communicated via messege box on Paid plugin page.

 = Features =
 1. Simple Clean Code to accept Credit cards via Stripe in woocommerce